57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 ### Testing: The Challenge of Mainnet Forking

-On Ethereum, Mainnet Forking (Hardhat, Foundry) gives you a lazily loaded local mainnet snapshot.
+On Ethereum, mainnet forking (Hardhat, Foundry) provides a lazy-loaded snapshot of the mainnet.
 You can call Uniswap or other live protocols without listing every account ahead of time.

 On Solana, `solana-test-validator --clone` only copies addresses you name at startup.
 There is no lazy full-state fork like Ethereum.
 To test against Jupiter you track down pools, config accounts, authorities, and anything else the instruction touches.
 Miss one account and the test fails in a way that is hard to debug.